-3.1.2 Transparent
+3.1.3 Transparent

-We expect service providers to clearly identify and explain the role of consumers in the engagement process, and to agree with consumers on information and feedback processes.
+We expect service providers to clearly identify and explain the role of consumers in the engagement process, and to consult with consumers on information and feedback processes.
 This work includes communicating how consumer input affects business operations or expenditure proposals.

 - clearly identify and explain the role of consumers in the engagement process, and the objective of that process - reinforce and manage expectations of the outcomes of consumer input, particularly how that input will influence service providers' decisions.
-That is, clearly communicate what is negotiable. - credibly and openly report the input of all consumer cohorts, including positive and negative experiences and outcomes.
+That is, clearly communicate how consumer input will be used. - credibly and openly report the input of all consumers, including positive and negative experiences and outcomes.